- Organization Overview

 Both studies were led by QBI Director Nevan Krogan, PhD, who is also a faculty member in the UCSF School of Medicine’s Department of Cellular and Molecular Pharmacology and a senior investigator at the Gladstone Institutes.
-QBI is an Organized Research Unit at UCSF that reports through the School of Pharmacy.
+QBI is an Organized Research Unit in the School of Pharmacy.

 “We’re starting to see there’s overlap among the proteins hijacked by different viruses,” Krogan told Gladstone News.
 “Not only that, but these same proteins are often mutated in diseases with genetic roots, like cancer and autism.
 The more commonalities we can find between seemingly unrelated diseases, the better we can identify therapies to treat these devastating conditions.”

 - Drug Targets for Ebola, Dengue, and Zika Viruses Found in Lab Study (Gladstone/UCSF News)